By the end of fourth grade, your child should be able to do the following tasks in each area.

 - Read and understand different types of writing, like fiction, nonfiction, and poetry.

 - Make inferences from texts.
-This means that she guesses what a writer means when it is not stated clearly.
-She uses clues in the story and what she knows from her life to guess.
+This means that they guess what a writer means when it is not stated clearly.
+They use clues in the story and what they know from their life to guess.

-- Talk about what she reads in her own words, called paraphrasing.
+- Talk about what they read in their own words, called paraphrasing.